HTML to RSS

 How to use

-Section titled “How to use”- Navigate to Tools > HTML to RSS in the admin dashboard.
+Section titled “How to use”- Navigate to Worktable > HTML to RSS in the admin dashboard.

 Step 1: Target URL